CrossyChainsaw/Portfolio/README.md

 ![image](https://user-images.githubusercontent.com/74303221/173593650-26a8a1b3-d3a0-4df8-a903-176a243b90cd.png)

 ### Limit Work in Progress
 This basically means as a group you set a limit to the 'in progress' tab.
 I took the example I just showed and drew a red line at the bottom of the in progress tab.
-This way the work in progress tab stays clean.
-The work in progress limit depends on how big your group is.
-For example if you have a group of five people you want to have arround 6/10 tasks.
+This way the work-in-progress tab stays clean.
+The work-in-progress limit depends on how big your group is.
+For example if you have a group of five people you want to have around 6/10 tasks.

 ![image](https://user-images.githubusercontent.com/74303221/173594939-4a81c8eb-25bc-40ed-a2c3-3610b2294112.png)

 ### Manage Flow
-Through the process you check how your requirements go through the kanban board.
+Through the process you check how your requirements go through the Kanban board.
 If there are requirements stuck on in progress for a while you might reconsider if the requirement is setup right.

 ### Define when a requirement is done
 When working on a requirement you might just keep going on forever not knowing when to stop.
-That's why you should add definition of done's to yourr requirements.
+That's why you should add definition-of-done’s to your requirements.
 This way you can check you checklist and know when a requirement is done.

 ### Apply Feedback
 It's important to ask and apply feedback within the group, within the group members and also with the product owner.
-You can setup feedback loops you do every x time, where you discuss a list of things or for example do code reviews.
+You can setup feedback loops, for example every Monday, where you discuss a list of things, or for example do code reviews.

 ### Improvement
 It's important to keep improving throughout the process.
 You don't just make you're requirements, setup the board and just work till then end.
-Whenever you can improve something in the project, its important to improve it.
+Whenever you can improve something in the project, it’s important to improve it.

 ## Extreme Programming
-Extreme programming, also known as XP, exists of short developement cycles wherin you define the requirements and assign them, its as if you set up a sprint right before it starts if you compare it to Scrum.
+Extreme programming, also known as XP, exists of short development cycles wherein you define the requirements and assign them.
+It’s as if, if you compare it to Scrum, you set up a sprint right before it starts.
 Just like any other agile methodology, XP comes with some practises, 12 to be exact.
 Since 12 is quite a lot we'll split them in 4 groups.

 ![image](https://user-images.githubusercontent.com/74303221/173691785-a12e36de-e21f-44d2-8e9a-b12ff6729b6e.png)

 ### Fine-scale feedback
-Pair programming is one of the practises, that means when 2 people team up on one device.
+Pair programming is one of the practises.
+Pair Programming is when 2 people team up on one device.
 One of the 2 writes the code also called the 'Driver' while the other observes the code also called 'observer' or 'navigator'.
 The goal is that the observer gives feedback to the driver.
 Usually the roles get switched frequently.
 Another practise is the planning, you should plan together with the product owners when which products should be released, also should you guys as a team plan who works on what and when.
 In the second phase the product owner isn't evolved.
 Writing tests is also a practise pretty straight forward, write tests for your code.
-At last the product owner should always be contactable during the working process.
+At last the product owner should always be contactable for feedback during the working process.

 ![image](https://user-images.githubusercontent.com/74303221/173691621-c0645897-1322-4b2e-b1f2-c3feff1aca6d.png)

 ### Continuous process
-in this section falls the practise the have everyone code on the same shared space and merge the code several times a day.
+in this section falls the practise to have everyone code on the same shared space and merge the code several times a day.
 Refactoring is also a part of all this.
 This means you improve the code without adding or removing functionality.
-As last its important to have releases thoughout the project.
+As last it’s important to have releases throughout the project.
 Small releases so that the product owner knows the current state of the project.
-Its also important that the code isnt from someone, the code is from the entire team.
+It’s also important that the code isn’t from someone, the code is from the entire team.
 Everyone is allowed to make changes to the code.
-Everything should be writtin as simple as possible, if you have a funtionality with 100 lines of code that could be writtin in 60 lines of code you should shorten it.
-As last its important that everyone can read the code, inclusing people that don't code.
-Tou can achieve this be giving everything names that explain them selves as good as possible, for exmaple good variable names, good class names, good method names etcetera.
+Everything should be written as simple as possible, if you have a functionality with 100 lines of code that could be written in 60 lines of code, you should shorten it.
+As last it’s important that everyone can read the code, including people that don't code.
+You can achieve this be giving everything names that explain themselves as good as possible, for example good variable names, good class names, good method names and comments where necessary.

 ### Shared understanding
-Use the same coding standards for exmaple code in the same language like dutch, english, german, im not talking about same coding language, altough that would also be pretty important if you work on the same piece lol.
-For another example lets look at C#, its pretty well known in C# that you do pascal casing on methods and start private fields with an underscore.
+Use the same coding standards for example code in the same language like Dutch, English, German, I’m not talking about same coding language, although that would also be pretty important if you work on the same piece lol.
+For another example let’s look at C#, it’s pretty well known in C# that you do pascal casing on methods and start private fields with an underscore.

 ### Programmer welfare
-its important that the developers dont work more than 40 hours a week. if there happens to be overtime one week it doesnt mean you can skip the overtime you did in the next week.
+it’s important that the developers don’t work more than 40 hours a week.
+If there happens to be overtime one week it doesn’t mean you can skip the overtime you did in the next week.
 Because XP consists of small processes.
-If you dont work for a while you can miss alot since the processes are so small.
+If you don’t work for a while you can miss a lot since the processes are so small.

 ## Waterfall
 Just like lots of other agile methodologies, waterfall exists of making requirements, design (models), implementation, verification or testing and deployment and maintenance in this order.
 I'll explain them all briefly.